Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here "NewDocumentFormat" is identifier of the format of your document.
-OCCT defines several standard formats, distinguishing by a set of OCAF attributes supported, and method of encoding (e.g. binary data or XML), described below.
+OCCT defines several standard formats, distinguishing by a set of supported OCAF attributes, and method of encoding (e.g. binary data or XML), described below.
 If your application defines specific OCAF attributes, you need to define your own format for it.

 @subsubsection occt_ocaf_4_2_3 Retrieving the application to which the document belongs